 What types of trials are currently open

-- Dialysis trials — Comparing dialysis modalities, schedules, and membranes to improve outcomes for those with kidney failure.
+- Dialysis and transplant studies — Testing new dialysis methods, immunosuppression regimens, and approaches to improve outcomes for people with kidney failure.

 Recently added Chronic Kidney Disease trials